 - Social Media and Self-Esteem: Excessive engagement with social media correlates with higher levels of anxiety, depression, and body dissatisfaction in adolescents.

-- Social Interaction Challenges: Overuse of screens can reduce real-life social skills, leading to difficulties in reading facial expressions, empathy, and forming deep personal connections.
+- Social Interaction Challenges: Overuse of screens can reduce real-life social skills, leading to difficulties in reading facial expressions, empathy, and forming deep personal connections.ย If digital behaviours are affecting your childโs social-emotional growth, see Understanding Challenging Behaviours in Children for compassionate guidance on underlying causes and support strategies.

 3. Physical and Health Concerns

-- Sleep Disruptions: Studies indicate that children who use screens before bed experience a 50% reduction in melatonin levels, leading to sleep deprivation.
+- Sleep Disruptions: Studies indicate that children who use screens before bed experience a 50% reduction in melatonin levels, leading to sleep deprivation.ย To support your childโs emotional balance and mental clarity, see Creating Digital Boundaries to Protect Your Mental Space.
+It offers practical ways to create space for reflection and rest.

 - Increased Sedentary Behaviour: Excessive screen time contributes to a sedentary lifestyle, leading to higher obesity rates, cardiovascular risks, and lower physical fitness levels.